daniel-wrench/sf_gap_analysis/README.md

 ## To-do
 ### Analysis

-1. ~~Make very clear description of current state and next steps for Tulasi at meeting (and me), referring to my UN notebook~~
-2. ~~Come up with more streamlined pipeline, mainly to speed up plotting at the end.~~
-2. ~~Get correlations on each method in test set~~
-2. ~~Delete outputs and test new pipeline with updated slope range and streamlined outputs~~
-1. ~~Updating step 1~~
-    - ~~Do consistent missing data check *before* calculating ACF~~
-    - ~~Switch to vector integral scale~~
-    - ~~Save name of bad files to list and move out of main data dir during initial processing~~
-    - ~~Test gapping fn: can we actually get up to 95% missing?~~
-    - ~~Switch to vector SF (but prob just plot radial component for case studies)~~
-    - ~~Diagnose error with interpolation~~
-    - ~~Get error messages in failed file~~
-    - ~~Check 2019 psp bad wasn't missing 20% before resampling~~
-2. ~~Test updated pipeline locally: should have more gaps now~~
-2. ~~Switch to May-July for Wind test set, much cleaner than Jan~~
-3. Scaling study on NESI, now with vector stats, updated slope range, S4, better parallel imports, stats and plots, streamlined outputs
+1. **Parallelise heatmap calculation.**
+    - ~~Simplify heatmap part~~
+    - ~~Simplify correction part~~
+    - ~~Move existing plots~~
+    - ~~Test new pipeline~~
+    - Run old pipeline on NESI subset on tiny subset
+    - Note time and download stats, pull
+    - Run again, compare time and stats
+    - Make parallel, using gpt help: test locally, running for different ranges of lags then outputting these subranges, then merging them together again
+    - Test locally
+    - Push
+    - Run again, compare time and stats
-    - ~~Process 300 files of Wind data~~
+    - Scaling study of this step
-    - Use heatmap from subset to test remainder of pipeline, figure out time for steps 3+
-3. Run on all PSP data we can (don't worry about calculating kurtosis as well for now)
+    - Tidy up plots and work on manuscript, while waiting for heatmap to run.
 4. **Choose #bins based on PSP data, report final results on Wind data**
 3. Potentially investigate smoothing and error bars - do they look OK as is?
-3. Plot lag x-axes in units of $\lambda_C$?
+11. Send completed draft manuscript to Tulasi.
+Print out, talk through with Marcus.
+Don't worry about Voyager just yet.3.
+Plot lag x-axes in units of $\lambda_C$?
 3. Think about how to study Frat's method, and verify Burger's results
 4. **Kurtosis** analysis
-11. Send completed draft manuscript to Tulasi.
-Print out, talk through with Marcus.
-Don't worry about Voyager just yet.
 12. Implement Fraternale's sample size threshold for fitting slopes, and send to him
 13. Read Ruzmaikin